Does Viagra raise blood pressure and other queries

 Does Viagra affect people with high blood pressure?

 Viagra is generally safe and effective for people with high blood pressure.
-But it is best to inform your doctor about your medical history before starting a new medication.
+However, it is best to inform your doctor about your medical history before starting a new medication.

 Can you take Viagra daily for blood pressure?